Alameyo/furious/README.md

 This is API for cinema with Fast & Furious movies.

-Swagger/OpenAPI documentation availvable in docs/furious.yaml
+Swagger/OpenAPI documentation available in docs/furious.yaml

 Assumptions:
 * Generally API have 2 collections.
 Timetable and movie reviews.